Nickrosendo/nexjs14-ts-dev-setup-template/README.md

 - **Next.js**: Utilize the power of Next.js for server-side rendering, static site generation, and more.
 - **TypeScript**: Enjoy the benefits of static typing with TypeScript.
+- **Testing**: Working setup for running unit tests with jest and playwright for e2e tests.
-- **Pre-configured**: Comes with pre-configured settings for TypeScript, Jest, Github Actions, ESLint, Prettier, and Husky.
+- **Pre-configured**: Comes with pre-configured settings for TypeScript, Github Actions, ESLint, Prettier, and Husky.
 - **Routing**: Easy-to-use routing with Next.js's built-in routing system.
 - **API Routes**: Create API endpoints with ease using Next.js API routes.
 - **Environment Variables**: Support for environment variables management.